-- e) Ensure staff are not on any formal or informal supervision by a Probation or Parole officer: - Effectively communicate and monitor the program for its success; - g) Maintain communication between the Contract key staff and Program Administrators; and, - h) Act quickly to identify and solve problems. - 15) Meet the following performance objectives as a requirement of this contract. - a.
-Show acquisition/site control for the property by no later than December 15, 2020. - b.
-Show construction start on project by no later than January 1, 2021. - c.
-Complete constructions on project by no later than May 30, 2021. - d.
-Begin emergency shelter operations by no later than July 1, 2021. - 16) Operate the emergency shelter site to support the needs of individuals experiencing homelessness and serve as a key component of the Orange County System of Care.
-As such, the Owner shall operate the emergency shelter program to meet the following performance measures: - a.
-Maintain an average occupancy of 90% or above. - b.
-Exits to permanent housing: A minimum of 20% of all participants exit to a permanent housing destination upon emergency shelter program exit. - c.
-Services: A minimum of 75% of all participants will engage in the development of service/housing plans to include housing, medical, behavioral health, benefits, and/or employment services. - 17) Provide effective project administrative management of the Contract, including the budget, recording, and reporting portions.
-Owner shall identify a Project manager that has the capacity to oversee the capital improvement project to completion and the operationalization of the Site into an emergency shelter program.
-If administrative responsibilities are delegated to subcontractors, the Owner must ensure that any subcontractor(s) possess the qualifications and capacity to perform all delegated responsibilities.
-Responsibilities include but are not limited to the following: - a.
-Designate the responsible position(s) in your organization for managing the funds allocated to this program; - b.
-Maximize the use of the allocated funds; - c.
-Ensure timely and accurate reporting; - d.
-Maintain appropriate staffing levels; - e.
-Ensure staff are not on any formal or informal supervision; - f.
-Effectively communicate and monitor the program for its success; - g.
-Maintain communication between the CONTRACT key staff and Program
+- c) Ensure timely and accurate reporting; - d) Maintain appropriate staffing levels; - e) Ensure staff are not on any formal or informal supervision by a Probation or Parole officer; - f) Effectively communicate and monitor the program for its success; - g) Maintain communication between the Contract key staff and Program Administrators; and - h) Act quickly to identify and solve problems. - 16) Meet the following performance objectives as a requirement of this contract. - a) Show acquisition/site control for the property by no later than June 1, 2022. - b) Show construction start on project by no later than June 1, 2022. - c) Complete constructions on project by no later than June 30, 2023 - d) Begin emergency shelter operations by no later than July 1, 2023. - 17) Operate the emergency shelter site to support the needs of families experiencing homelessness and serve as a key component of the Orange County System of Care.
+As such, Contractor shall operate the emergency shelter program to meet the following performance measures: - a) Maintain an average occupancy of 85% or above. - b) Exits to permanent housing: A minimum of 40% of all participants exit to a permanent housing destination upon emergency shelter program exit. - c) Services: A minimum of 75% of all participants will engage in the development of service/housing plans to include housing, medical, behavioral health, benefits, and/or employment services. - 18) Provide effective project administrative management of the Contract, including the budget, recording, and reporting portions.
+Contractor shall identify a Project Manager that has the capacity to oversee the capital improvement project to completion and the operationalization of Contractor's Site into an emergency shelter program.
+If administrative responsibilities are delegated to subcontractors, Contractor must ensure that any subcontractor(s) possess the qualifications and capacity to perform all delegated responsibilities.
+Responsibilities include but are not limited to the following: - a) Designate the responsible position(s) in your organization for managing the funds allocated to this program; - b) Maximize the use of the allocated funds; - c) Ensure timely and accurate reporting; - d) Maintain appropriate staffing levels; - e) Ensure staff are not on any formal or informal supervision; - f) Effectively communicate and monitor the program for its success; - g) Maintain communication between the CONTRACT key staff and Program Administrators; and, - h) Act quickly to identify and solve problems. - i) Staff shall ensure that all program sites are well maintained, hazard free, and food is supplied. - 3.
+Restrictions Run with the Property.
+Owner intends that the provisions set forth in Paragraph 2 above are covenants which shall run with the land and be binding upon Owner, its heirs, successors and assigns, including lessees or other users of the Property (collectively, "Users").
+Should it be determined that the restrictions contained in Paragraph 2 are not covenants which run with the land,